mli/deepnumpy-doc/guide/crash-course/2-nn.md

-# Create a neural network
+# Step 2: Create a neural network
 :label:`crash_course_nn`

-Now let's look how to create neural networks in Gluon.
-In addition the `np` package that we just covered, we now will also import the neural network `nn` package from `gluon`.
+In this step, you learn how to use DeepNumPy to create neural networks in Gluon.
+In addition to the `np` package that you learned about in the previous step :ref:`crash_course_ndarray`, you also import the neural network `nn` package from `gluon`.

+Use the following commands to import the packages required for this step.

 ```{.python .input  n=2}
 from mxnet import np, npx